NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Perfect Vision](https://foundryvtt.com/packages/perfect-vision/) - Replicates the darkvision rules of DnD5e, including seeing dim as bright light, grayscale for seeing in darkness, options for global illumination light scale, etc. Extremely useful for adding a pinch of flavor for those characters that can see in the dark.

+  NOTE: Has some pretty significant performance issues.
+If you or your players have low-end hardware, it might be necessary to avoid this module.
     - Global illumination light --> Bright light
     - Improved GM vision --> Enabled
     - Vision rules --> Dungeons & Dragons 5e